 By DHSMV regulation, a parent must be present during the testing session.
 Before you access the test, your parent will be asked to provide certain identifying information and to certify statements that attest that they've monitored your test session.

-You must correctly answer at least 15 (75%) of the 20 test questions in order to pass each exam.
+You are required to correctly answer at least 40 (80%) of the subject matter questions in order to pass the test.

-The two exams are scored independently of each other, and you have three opportunities to pass each exam in the online format.
-If you fail your first or second attempt at an exam, you may attempt the exam again, but will be required to pay a DHSMV-assessed retesting fee of $10 for your second and third attempts.
-If you fail your third attempt at an online exam, you will have to go to your local DHSMV or tax collector office where you must take a paper-based version of the exam; the online testing option will no longer be available to you.
+You are allowed three opportunities to pass the test in the online format.
+If you fail your first or second attempt at the test, you may attempt the test again, but will be required to pay a DHSMV-assessed retesting fee of $20 for your second and third attempts.
+If you fail your third attempt at an online test, you will have to go to your local DHSMV or tax collector office where you must take a paper-based version of the test; the online testing option will no longer be available to you.

 Your test scores are electronically reported to the DHSMV and, like your TLSAE completion, will be available to DHSMV staff when you go to your local office to get your permit.

-This low-cost service is just $18.95, and this program is offered in several convenient packages that provide significant savings!
+This low-cost service is just $23.95, and this program is offered individually or as a part of several convenient packages that provide significant savings!